 The Center for European Integration is led by Prof. Dr. Tanja A. Börzel since December 2004.
 It takes on a leading role in research and teaching on European Integration at the Otto-Suhr-Institute for Political Science at the Freie Universität Berlin.
-After being awarded a Jean Monnet Chair in September 2006, Prof. Börzel and her team were able to intensify their activities.

 The focus on European Integration has a long tradition at the Otto-Suhr-Institute for Political Science at the Freie Universität Berlin.
 Starting with Gilbert Ziebura, who held the chair for International Relations from 1964 to 1974, more attention was paid to the problems of European Integration regarding research as well as teaching activities.
 A special focus was put on German-French relations and the analysis of French politics.
 Later on, this tradition was resumed by Gerhard Kiersch, Professor for Western Europe with a special focus on France from 1978 to 1994.
 Amongst other things, he established the joint German-French degree with the Institut d’Etudes Politiques de Paris (Sciences Po), which has been upheld in various forms to this day.